getgud-io/getgud-docs/sdk-commands.md

                      std::string weaponGuid
 );
 ```
-* `matchGuid` - guid of the live Match where the action happened
+* `matchGuid` - guid of the live Match where the action happened.
+Max 36 chars.
 * `actionTimeEpoch` - epoch time in milliseconds when the action happened
-* `playerGuid` - your player Id
+* `playerGuid` - your player Id.
+Max 36 chars.
-* `weaponGuid` - A unique name of the weapon that the attack was performed with, max length is 36 chars.
+* `weaponGuid` - A unique name of the weapon that the attack was performed with.
+Max 36 chars.

 ### Affect Action